 1969 - Appointed to fill a vacant seat in the Arizona Senate.

-1972 - Re-elected to the Arizona Senate and elected Majority Leader.
-She is the first woman to hold that office in any state.
+1972 - Reelected to the Arizona Senate and elected majority leader.
+She is the first woman to hold this office in any state.

-July 7, 1981 - Nominated to the Supreme Court by President Ronald Reagan, to fill seat of retiring Justice Potter Stewart.
+August 19, 1981 - Formally nominated to the Supreme Court by President Ronald Reagan, to fill the seat of retiring Justice Potter Stewart.

-1982 - O'Connor writes an opinion invalidating a women-only enrollment policy at a Mississippi State nursing school because it "tends to perpetuate the stereotyped view of nursing as an exclusively women's job."
+1982 - Writes an opinion invalidating a women-only enrollment policy at a Mississippi State nursing school because it "tends to perpetuate the stereotyped view of nursing as an exclusively women's job."
 Mississippi University for Women, et al., v.
 Hogan

-Oct.
-21, 1988 - Has surgery for breast cancer after being diagnosed earlier in the year.
-She never releases the details of the surgery or any follow-up medical care.
+October 21, 1988 - Has surgery for breast cancer after being diagnosed earlier in the year.

-1996 - Writes the majority opinion in a 5 to 4 decision to restrict affirmative action policies and voting districts that are created to boost political power of minorities.
+1996 - Writes the majority opinion in a 5-4 decision to restrict affirmative action policies and voting districts that are created to boost political power of minorities.
 Shaw v.
 Reno

 1999 - Writes the majority ruling opinion in the 5-4 sexual harassment ruling that public school districts that receive federal funds can be held liable when they are "deliberately indifferent" to the harassment of one student by another.
 Aurelia Davis v.
 Monroe County Bd. of Ed

-2000 - Votes with the majority in a 5-4 decision that struck down state laws banning the medical procedure that critics call "partial-birth" abortion.
+2000 - Votes with the majority in a 5-4 decision that strikes down state laws banning the medical procedure that critics call "partial-birth" abortion.
 Stenberg v.
 Carhart

-December, 2000 - Votes in the majority to end the recount in Florida which leads the way to George W. Bush becoming President over Al Gore.
-O'Connor and Anthony M. Kennedy are the only two justices that did not write either a concurring or dissenting opinion in that case.
+December 2000 - Votes in the majority to end the recount in Florida which leads to George W. Bush becoming president of the United States.
+O'Connor and Anthony M. Kennedy are the only justices who do not attach their names to either a concurring or dissenting opinion in the case.
 Bush v.
 Gore

 January 31, 2006 - Retires from the Supreme Court.

-2008 - Develops the website, OurCourts which later becomes iCivics, which is a free interactive web-based program for middle school students on the U.S. court system.
+2008 - Develops the website, OurCourts which later becomes iCivics, a free program for students to learn about the US court system.
 It allows students to investigate and argue actual cases and to participate in realistic government simulations.